sirgallo/leaderless/Proposal.md

 The logarithmic nature of reputation growth is meant to create a more democratic and fair system, where issues like reputation inflation can be mitigated since reputation will grow quickly as a node makes more successful writes once it joins the network, but will flatten out over time the more writes are made.
 This helps to ensure that nodes that are new to the network or that have low activity are not punished and are actually encouraged to make successful writes.
 This logarithmic reputation growth is meant to again mimic how reputation works in social settings, where unknown individuals can quickly gain reputation, but once more people learn about that individual, the reputation begins to flatten out until attrition is reached.

+Since a node is essentially linked to a unique identifier, the unique id would be persisted even if a node goes offline, along with its historical successful writes to the state machine.

 ## Assumed Quorum through a Gossip Protocol and State Change Proposal Redundancy